EricRohlfs/html-au/technical-description.md

 The technical goal is to limit the amount of code written in custom elements to primarily template work.

+It is extremely helpful to know how to build custom elements.

+- create it
+  - wire up the connectedCallback to render a template
+- define it in the browser

 ## Off Ramp
 Every technology should have an off ramp.